Gentrification of Baltimore: Not for gentrification

 The second side of the gentrification debate is individuals who feel that gentrification is only doing more harm than good for the city of Baltimore.
 The main argument of these individuals is that gentrification is displacing thousands of individuals throughout the city.
 The displacement occurs due to two factors: not being able to afford the cost of living anymore and being actively forced out of their homes due to eminent domain law.
 Once these individuals are forced out of their homes and neighborhoods, they are often not provided with any assistance in finding new affordable housing.
 Gentrification has also created a racial divide through the displacement of minority groups throughout Baltimore, as more money is invested into predominantly white neighborhoods.

-Another reason that many people feel that gentrification is not good for the city of Baltimore is because the transformation occurring is only done for wealthier individuals.
+Another reason that many people feel that gentrification is not good for the city of Baltimore is that the transformation occurring is only done for wealthier individuals.
 Baltimore's leaders have primarily focused on the more affluent neighborhoods to bring money back into the city.
 However, this has only made people more enraged as the people who need support in their communities are not receiving it.
 With the mission of bringing wealthier residents into the city, very little low-income housing is being developed as gentrification occurs.
 Overall, many do not support gentrification efforts because they feel that the gentrification occurring throughout Baltimore creates a wealth divide and continues to create a racial divide after so much progress.

 Many argue that gentrification forces a loss of history throughout the city; thus, they are not in favor.
 Many historic sites are demolished for new spaces to be built.
 However, once those landmark sites are torn down, the vibrant history of Baltimore can be forgotten.
 For instance, in 2019, many residents of the Woodberry neighborhood in Baltimore were outraged because two 19th-century stone homes were demolished to make way for a new apartment complex.